 Why Volunteer for a Kill Shelter

-If not for the unwavering efforts of the shelter staff, board of directors and volunteers, hundreds of animals, would out of necessity, be euthanized.
-They are not the ones creating the problem, they are simply trying to make a difference with as many four legged, furry, pawed lives as they can every day.
+If not for the unwavering dedication of the shelter staff, board of directors and volunteers, hundreds of animals would (out of necessity) be euthanized.
+We do not create the problem, we just try to do what we can to assist in the solution.

 If you would like to support them too, you can make a donation through PayPal below.
 If you would like to give your time please fill out a volunteer application.
 There are multiple opportunities to give of your time that will fit your schedule.